alephobjects/ohai-kit/docs/install.md

 `python manage.py runserver`

 This will run a local http server on port 8000 and print the address of the server, which will be by default **http://127.0.0.1:8000/**.
-You can then enter that URL in your browser to test the server, and specify the URLs you used in **myproject/urls.py** to access the admin page or OHAI-kit.
+You can then enter that URL in your browser to test the server, and specify the URL you used in **myproject/urls.py** (by default _'admin/'_) to access the admin page or OHAI-kit.

 You can run the server on any ip:port you want and use it on your production server.
 For more information on the available options, you can run :